An infant with a birth weight between the 10th-90th percentile for their gestational age

 An episode of care is defined as the entire period of care before an infant is discharged home.
 This can include multiple stays in one NICU, if the infant is released from the NICU to another service within the hospital and subsequently readmitted to the NICU, or multiple stays across different NICUs, if the infant is transferred from one hospital’s NICU to another, as long as the infant is not discharged home at any point.
 Readmission after discharge home starts another episode of care.

 An infant with a birth weight of < 1,000 grams (<2 lbs, 3 oz).
 The classification is independent of gestational age.

 Delivery at 37 weeks gestation or later.

 A CPQCC QI Collaborative on optimizing growth and nutrition of very low birth weight infants.
-Grow, Babies, Grow! launches in October 2018.
+Grow, Babies, Grow! ran from October 2018 to March 2021.